 Automated Check-In Replaces Manual Gate Processes

 Driver-linked systems allow for automatic facility entry using mobile apps or RFID technology.
-The old methods of manual clipboards, overlapping arrivals, and paper logs are eliminated.
-Trucks are identified immediately upon arrival, their scheduled time slots are confirmed digitally, and dock assignments are communicated right away.
+The old methods of manual clipboards, overlapping arrivals, and paper logs are no longer needed.
+Trucks get identified badge immediately upon arrival.
+Scheduled time slots and dock assignments gets approval and communicated digitally and immediately.
+This streamlines the process, reducing gate processing time and minimizing confusion.

 -